I received a LinkedIn warning - what should I do?

-One important thing to clear up is that if you're using Dux-Soup, LinkedIn will only be 'suspicious' of automation.
+One important thing to clear up here is that if you're using Dux-Soup, LinkedIn will only be 'suspicious' of automation.
 It can't actually see Dux-Soup, and so as long as you adjust your usage of the tool, LinkedIn will leave you well alone.

-Dux-Soup is a Chrome extension that works directly on your own profile and imitates your natural behavior on LinkedIn by visiting profiles, sending connection requests and endorsing profiles for you.
+Dux-Soup is a Chrome extension that works directly on your own profile and mimics your natural behavior on LinkedIn by visiting profiles, sending connection requests and endorsing profiles for you.
 We suggest following our recommended settings for a beginner account when starting out, using the default safety settings pre-loaded within the tool, so that when you start with automation then your activity is in line with LinkedIn's expectations.

 If you do experience a LinkedIn Warning though, it's because LinkedIn has detected unusual behavior, rather than the tool itself.
-There's no need to panic.
-Here are some ways to resolve this issue and make sure it doesn’t happen again!
+Remember, there's no need to panic.

 Why did this happen?